paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-041-food-for-peace.md

 Subsec. (f)(2)(A).
 Pub.
 L. 105–385, § 212(a)(4)(B), inserted before period at end “and the funds shall be available to replenish the trust under subsection (b)”.

 Subsecs. (f)(2)(B)(ii), (h)(1), (2).
 Pub.
 L. 105–385, § 212(b)(3)(B), substituted “trust” for “reserve”.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–37 to be applied and administered as if enacted on Sept.
+30, 2025, see section 5002(g) of Pub.
+L. 119–37, set out in an Extension of Agricultural Programs note under [section 9001 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001).

 #### Effective Date of 2024 Amendment
 Amendment by Pub.
 L. 118–158 to be applied and administered as if enacted on Sept.
 30, 2024, see section 4101(g) of Pub.
 L. 118–158, set out in an Extension of Agricultural Programs note under [section 9001 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001).